 Brooke Olson Vuckovic is a Clinical Professor of Leadership at the Kellogg School of Management, where she teaches on a wide variety of leadership topics including the Moral Complexity in Leadership.
 Brooke received Kellogg's most prestigious teaching award, the L.G.
 Lavengood Professor of the Year, in 2021.
 She has also received the Faculty Impact Award for multiple years from her MBA students for her outstanding contributions in the classroom.
-In addition to her teaching, Brooke is the Academic Director for “Leading the Family Enterprise,” and the faculty director of coaching for Zell Fellows, Kellogg’s highly selective venture accelerator program.
+In addition to her teaching, Brooke was the Academic Director for “Leading the Family Enterprise,” and the faculty director of coaching for Zell Fellows, Kellogg’s highly selective venture accelerator program.
 Brooke’s work at Kellogg reflects her deep interest in the complex tasks of leadership broadly speaking, but especially within multi-generational family enterprise and founder-led companies.

 Outside of Kellogg, Brooke has provided highly-personalized support to top-level executives as an executive coach for nearly two decades.
 Her work focuses on helping executives define their purpose and presence as leaders, stretching them to become more focused, non-reactive and clear on who they are, where they're going, why they lead and what the circumstances they face demand of them.